AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/governance.md

 ```

 ### Emergency mode
 Emergency mode is proposed to be introduced to the initial instance "v0" or "v1" of Aztec, whatever the first instance or deployment is.
 Emergency mode **will not be included as part of the canonical governance contracts or registry**.
 If future deployments wish to have a similar security council, they can choose to do so.
-In this design, the current rollup can determine the timelock period as articulated above, within some predefined constraints, eg 3-30 days.
+In this design, the current rollup can determine the timelock period as articulated above, within some predefined constraints, e.g., 3-30 days.
 Explicitly, the current rollup can give a security council the ability to define what this timelock period may be, and in the case of a potential vulnerability or otherwise, may be well within it's rights to choose the smallest value defined by the immutable governance conract to ensure that the network is able to recover and come back online as quickly as possible.

 ![Emergency Mode Image](../decentralisation/images/Aztec-Governance-Summary-4.png)

 #### Unpausing by default
-In the first instance, it's expected that this security council can _only_ pause the rollup instance, not make any other changes to the instance's functionaiity.
-It is important that after N days (eg 180), or after another rollup has been marked canonical and Y days (eg 60), this rollup _must_ become unpaused eventually - otherwise it's pratcially bricked from the perspective of those users choosing immutable portals, and could leave funds or other things beloning to users (eg identity credentials or something wacky) permanently inside of it.
-The same is true for all future instances that have pausable functionalities.
+In the first instance, it's expected that this security council can _only_ pause the rollup instance, not make any other changes to the instance's functionality.
+It is important that after N days (eg 180), or after another rollup has been marked canonical and Y days (eg 60), this rollup _must_ become unpaused eventually - otherwise it's practically bricked from the perspective of those users choosing immutable portals, and could leave funds or other things belonging to users (e.g., identity credentials or something wacky) permanently inside of it.
+The same is true for all future instances that have pause functionalities.

 #### Removing the emergency mode
 The emergency mode articulated here may be implemented as part of the next instance of Aztec - "v1" or whatever it ends up being called, when mainnet blocks are enabled.
 The current sequencer set on v0 (the initial instance) would then need to vote as outlined above on marking this new deployment as the "canonical v1" or predecessor to the initial instance.
 This would then have all of the portal contracts follow v1, which may or may not have other [training wheels](https://discourse.aztec.network/t/aztec-upgrade-training-wheels/641).
 If the community wishes, they can always deploy a new instance of the rollup which removes the emergency mode and therefore the pause-only multisig.